christophercruz0/Consumer_Complaints/README.md

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running:
-   - Download csv and place in Resources folder
+   - Download csv from link below in Features section and place in Resources folder
    - Download and run etl.ipynb
    - Download and run create_and_load_sqlite_database.ipynb
    - Download the rest of the files app.py, app.js, and index.html